nforrester/NexPlane/README.md

                             internal simulation of the telescope.
 This is useful for testing.
       --no-hootl            Opposite of --hootl.
+This is the default --bw                  Make the display black and white (this is useful for increasing contrast when operating in direct
+                            sunlight).
-This is the default --location LOCATION   Where are you?
+      --location LOCATION   Where are you?
 Pick a named location from your config file (default: home)
       --landmark LANDMARK   If it is not possible to use the telescope's internal alignment